developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 ------

 ## DataWedge
-The scan tab in Enterprise Keyboard uses scanning services provided by Zebra's DataWedge app, which is included on every Zebra device. <b>DataWedge must therefore be enabled on the device for the Scan tab to be operational</b>.
+The scan tab in Enterprise Keyboard uses scanning services provided by [DataWedge](/datawedge/5-0/guide/about), Zebra's data acquisition and delivery tool that's included on every Zebra device. <b>DataWedge must be enabled on the device for the Scan tab to be operational</b>.

 Locate and <b>tap the DataWedge icon</b> on the device.
 <img alt="" style="height:350px" src="scan_tab.png"/>